The Girl from the Marsh Croft (1935 film)

 The Girl from the Marsh Croft (Das Mädchen vom Moorhof) is a 1935 German drama film directed by Detlef Sierck and starring Hansi Knoteck, Ellen Frank and Eduard von Winterstein.
-It was adapted from the 1908 novel The Girl from the Marsh Croft by Selma Lagerlöf.
+It was adapted from the 1908 novel The Girl from the Marsh Croft by Nobel Prize winning Swedish author Selma Lagerlöf.
 It has been described as a "prototype Heimatfilm.
 It was remade in 1958.

 The film's sets were designed by the art director Carl Ludwig Kirmse.
 Location shooting took place on the Teufelsmoor north of Bremen.